 Inoculate yourself from catching "senioritis."
 Grades matter, and the schools accepting you expect you to maintain your academic standing.

 Check your emails and set up your college portals.

 Seed Your World

-Subscribe today for more tips and articles about the college search and application process.
+Subscribe today for more tips and articles about the college search and application process -never miss a post.

-Have more questions or looking for more support?
+Have more questions or are you looking for more support?
 Email me at firstname.lastname@example.org